Habitat for Humanity Manitoba

 Finances

-Administrative costs are 30% of revenues (excluding investment income) and fundraising costs are 11% of donations (including donated construction materials) and special events fundraising.
-Per dollar donated to the charity, 59 cents go to the cause.
-This is not within Ci’s reasonable range for overhead spending.
+Administrative costs are 24% of revenue (excluding investment income), and fundraising costs are 8% of donations (including donated construction materials) and special events fundraising.
+This results in total overhead spending of 32%.
+For every dollar donated to the charity, 68 cents are available to go to the cause, which is within Ci’s reasonable range.
 Included in administrative costs are 100% of overhead salaries – Ci was unable to separately allocate salaries to administrative and fundraising costs.

-HFHM’s funding reserves are negative $9.6m owing to $723k in cash and $10.3m in debt.
+HFHM’s funding reserves are ($12.5m) owing to $3.2m in cash and ($15.7m) in debt.
 Debt represents mortgages that HFHM holds for its homes, which is repaid over time using mortgage payments from partner families.
-There has been a steady increase in payments from families (shown in fees for services revenues), with a 30% year-over-year increase in F2019 (18% in F2018).
-On-hand cash and investments can cover annual program costs at current levels for under two months.

 This report is an update that has been sent to Habitat for Humanity Manitoba for review.
 Comments and edits may be forthcoming.